mdn/translated-content-de/files/de/web/css/justify-content/index.md

 #container {
   display: flex;
   flex-flow: row wrap;
-  justify-content: space-between; /* Kann im Live-Beispiel geändert werden */
+  justify-content: space-between; /* Can be changed in the live sample */
   width: 510px;
 }